 Exetera Magazine is published once a term, and distributed free of charge on the University of Exeter campus and in Exeter city centre.

-Submissions for our upcoming issue The ‘Plastic’ Edition are now OPEN, with the deadline set for the 26th of October.
+Submissions for our upcoming issue The ‘Plastic’ Edition are now OPEN, with the deadline recently extended to the 21st of November.
 Contact the editor at [email protected] if you would like to discuss your ideas.
 Get crafting.

 “Plastics are the future.
 Plastics are the end.
 Plastics are the material legacy of humanity and will likely remain long after it.
 Such things are preeminent in the imagined concept of Plastic, in its role in our world and its impact on our lives.
 But the idea of the Plastic stretches far beyond the waste in our oceans or the packaging around our food.
 To Mr. McGuire, Plastics are an investment.
 Plastics are money, our credit cards, the physical embodiment of another artifice of humanity: economics.
 Beyond this, the Plastic is unliving, divorced from nature, a symbol of the artificial.
 Those are the Plastics, those unnatural people we cannot trust.
 “She’s dead, wrapped in plastic.”
 (Pete Martell, Twin Peaks, 1990).
 Plastic is a limitless potential, a scope for creativity.
 What is Plastic can be moulded, reformed, bent to whatever shape is required.
 That which is Plastic is adaptable to its environment, changeable and unfixed.
 To be Plastic is to be permanent, modern, flexible, fake.
 In short, to be Plastic is to be Human.” – Matt Ward